P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Metallurgy 4 Reforged - Adds many materials and even has "Tinkers Construct" support.
 Make alloys and other types of earth metal concoctions.

 * MineMenu - Mine Menu - Radial menu, 'nuff said.

+* Mixin 0.7-0.8 Compatibility - Allows mods that use 0.7 or 0.8 mixin to be compatible with each other.

 * Mixinbootstrap - A library mod.